ladoijo/booklending/README.md

 ## Troubleshooting

-### Swagger UI returns `Unauthorized`

-- Ensure these are permitted in Spring Security:
-    - `/v3/api-docs/**`
-    - `/swagger-ui/**`
-    - `/swagger-ui.html`
-- If you use JWT, Swagger may need a Bearer token configured in OpenAPI.

 ### Liquibase: `no schema has been selected to create in`

-- Ensure the database exists and your user has permission.
+- Ensure the database and schema exists and your user has permission.
 - Consider setting:
     - `spring.liquibase.default-schema=public` (or your schema)